 Traditional investments linked to market trends pose a systematic risk outside the individual investor’s control, as these type of investments move with the market.

 Alternative investments such as Real Estate, Private Equity, Precious Metals, Commodities Promissory Notes, and Equity Crowdfunding present a way to maximize investment options.
 They also allow an investor to control their funds, risk, and growth potential.

-IRA Services can help administer these assets to ensure the transaction happens accurately and efficiently.
+Forge Trust can help administer these assets to ensure the transaction happens accurately and efficiently.

 Types of Alternative Assets